The PE and sport premium is designed to help primary schools improve the quality of the PE and sport activities they offer their pupils.

 We put a tremendous amount of value on PE and sport here at Heavers Farm.
 The following details our system for developing PE and sports skills throughout the years.
-In addition to this, Reception have an hour of PE with our sports leader every week and pupils engage in gymnastics, dance and yoga regularly.
+In addition to this, Reception have an hour of PE with a sports coach every week and pupils engage in gymnastics and dance regularly.

-If you’d like to see the details of how we use our PE and Sports Grant for the 2018/19 school year, please click here.
+If you would like to see the details of how we will use our PE and Sports Grant for the 2021/22 school year, please click here.

 Years 1 and 2 – Fundamentals of PE